Verification

 Documentation structure adherence

-Verifies your docs follow the canonical structure: correct directories, expected sections present, cross-references between related docs, no content duplication across document types.
+Verifies your docs follow the canonical structure: correct directories, expected sections present, cross-references between related docs (with anchors that resolve to real headings), no content duplication across document types.

 - Critical — document in wrong directory (routing violation)

-- Major — missing key sections, missing cross-references, duplicated content
+- Major — missing key sections, missing cross-references, broken cross-reference anchors, duplicated content

 - Minor — formatting deviations